tadhgboyle/tab/README.md

     - Each product has some settings:
         - "Stock" / "Unlimited Stock" -> Set stock count for this product, or set it to be unlimited.
         - "Override Stock" -> Override the stock count for this item.
-    - Fast and easy to use stock adjustment page.
-        - Uses AJAX to snappily load all available adjustments for the selected product.
 - Live preview of price (with taxes, quantities, etc) on sidebar during every purchase.
 If the user does not have enough money the submit button will be disabled (Backend check as well though!)
 - Flexible return system
     - Either return a whole order, or: